Natural Dye Printing Workshop - Creative Arts quest for Intermediate level adventurers

 6

-Experiment with patterns: Tie fabric with rubber bands or string before dyeing for resist patterns.
-Clamp fabric between wood blocks for geometric shapes.
-Fold and clip with binder clips for angular lines.
-The dye won't penetrate tightly bound areas, leaving white or pale sections.
+Tie fabric with rubber bands or string, clamp between wood blocks, or fold and clip with binder clips before the dye bath.
+Dye won't penetrate tightly bound areas, leaving white or pale sections that create organic geometric patterns.
+The imperfections are what make natural dyeing worth doing.

 Gear Up for Your Quest